wayneIBM/vpc-on-classic/errors.md

 ## listener_certificate_not_found
 **Message**: Certificate instance with CRN `<listener_certificate_crn>` cannot be found or no permission to access the certificate instance.

-Please provide an existing certificate instance CRN or ask your account administrator to grant you access permissions to the provided certificate instance.
+Provide an existing certificate instance CRN or ask your account administrator to grant you access permissions to the provided certificate instance.

 ## listener_duplicate_port
 **Message**: Port `<listener_port>` is used by another listener instance.
 Please choose a different port.